ggjy/P2Net.pytorch/README.md

 ### Dataset & Preparation
 Download DukeMTMC-ReID Dataset.

-Preparation: You may need our generated human part masks [BaiduCloud](https://pan.baidu.com/s/18IIrRSnRN97mC8IShlmXwQ).
+Preparation: You may need our generated human part masks from [BaiduCloud](https://pan.baidu.com/s/18IIrRSnRN97mC8IShlmXwQ).
 Remember to change the dataset path to your own path in duke.py.

 ### Train